 Continue to Full Project Information

-The FASB’s project on hedging addresses issues related to hedge accounting for financial instruments and non-financial items.
+The FASB’s project on hedging addresses issues related to hedge accounting for non-financial risks and financial risks.
 The objective of this project is to make targeted improvements to the hedge accounting model based on the feedback received from preparers, auditors, users and other stakeholders.
 The Board also will consider opportunities to align hedge accounting guidance in GAAP with IFRS 9, Financial Instruments.

 Continue to Full Project Information